EthanGilles/nvim/README.md

 If you would like to change the `<leader>` keymap, it is in the `globals.lua` file.

 All my keymaps are listed under [Keymaps](#Keymaps).
 To add a new Keymap, add it into the `keymaps.lua` file.
-All of the current keymaps for the configuration are listed their, with their purpose, so make sure a keymap doesn't already exist before you add one!
+All of the current keymaps are commented with their purpose, so make sure a keymap doesn't already exist before you add one!

 To add a new keymap, use the following syntax.
 For the first option, choose either `"n"`, `"v"`, or `"i"`